tx00100xt/SE1-TFE-OddWorld/README.md

 ## Serious Sam Classic Odd World

 What is Odd World?
 This is a modification for Serious Sam Classic The Second Encounter.
-This mod required https://github.com/tx00100xt/SeriousSamClassic to run.
+This mod required https://github.com/tx00100xt/SeriousSamClassic or https://github.com/tx00100xt/SeriousSamClassic-VK to run.
 Odd World was created by fans of the game Serious Sam Classic and is distributed for free.

 Description: